tfrubel/hugoplate/readme.md

 And if you want to host some other hosting platforms.
 Then you can build your project, and you will get a `public` folder. that you can copy and paste on your hosting platform.

 > **Note:** You must change the `baseURL` in the `hugo.toml` file.
 Otherwise, your site will not work properly.

 ---

-## 🔒 Guide to Staying Compliant

-### 🐞 Reporting Issues

-We use GitHub Issues as the official bug tracker for this Template.
-Please search [existing issues](https://github.com/zeon-studio/hugoplate/issues).
-Someone may have already reported the same problem.
-If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/zeon-studio/hugoplate/issues).

-### 📝 License

-Copyright (c) 2023 - Present, Designed & Developed by [Zeon Studio](https://zeon.studio/)

-**Code License:** Released under the [MIT](https://github.com/zeon-studio/hugoplate/blob/main/LICENSE) license.

-**Image license:** The images are only for demonstration purposes.
-They have their license, we don't have permission to share those images.

----

-## 🖼️ Showcase

-List of some projects people are building with [**Hugoplate**!](https://github.com/zeon-studio/hugoplate/discussions/207) Don't forget to add yours.

----